genaroibc/books-daap/README.md

 ## Getting Started

-To get started, clone the repository and install the dependencies:
+To get started, clone the repository and move to the root folder:

 ```bash
 git clone https://github.com/genaroibc/books-daap.git && cd books-dapp
 ```

-Then, open two terminals, one for the frontend and one for the backend, and install the dependencies:
+Then, open two terminals, one for the frontend and one for the backend, and install dependencies:

 ```bash
 # terminal 1